alexdmoss/runbooks/README.md

 ## Things To Customise

 - Stuff in `./content/` is where your main content goes, of course.
 It can also be used to override things like your favicon, logo, etc.
-- Slack Channel Link: `./src/themes/runbooks/layouts/partials/menu-footer.html`
 - Google Analytics Tag (if you wish!): `./src/themes/runbooks/layouts/partials/custom-footer.html`

 ## To Do

 - [x] Strip out unnecessary features / streamline
-- [ ] Get it up and running somewhere
+- [x] Get it up and running somewhere
 - [ ] Grab some content from work runbooks and redact
 - [ ] Page to showcase features - and update Theme README to link to these
   - [ ] Markdown